The universality of the relation between magnetic fields and star formation in galaxies: Results

 \subsection{Specific energy budgets versus SFR}

-In the previous sections, we showed how the star formation activity in the disks of galaxies is tightly correlated with magnetic field strength, suggesting a scenario in which star formation is driving magnetic field amplification in galaxies.
+In the previous sections, we showed how the star formation activity in the discs of galaxies is tightly correlated with magnetic field strength, suggesting a scenario in which star formation is driving magnetic field amplification in galaxies.
 Since our MHD simulations make no a priori equipartition assumptions between turbulent and magnetic energy, the correlation arises self-consistently from SN-driven turbulence and MHD amplification.
-This indicates a coupling between turbulent kinetic and magnetic energies across the phases of the ISM that needs to be further characterized.
+This indicates a coupling between turbulent kinetic and magnetic energies across the phases of the ISM that needs to be further characterised.

-We examine the relationship between the total SFR and the specific energy (i.e., the energy per unit gas mass) for the full gas content of the simulated galaxies.
-Figure~\ref{fig:Energies_SFR_fullgas} shows these relationships, where different colour points indicate the specific energy $\mu_{\!}\equiv U/M_{\rm gas}$ of the the magnetic (blue), thermal (grey), turbulent (red), and cosmic ray (yellow) components.
-Specific energies are computed as the total energy in each component integrated over the galactic disk, and divided by the corresponding total gas mass in the same region.
+We examined the relationship between the total SFR and the specific energy (i.e. the energy per unit gas mass) for the full gas content of the simulated galaxies.
+Figure~\ref{fig:Energies_SFR_fullgas} shows these relationships, where different colour points indicate the specific energy, $\mu_{\!}\equiv U/M_{\rm gas}$, of the magnetic (blue), thermal (grey), turbulent (red), and CR (yellow) components.
+Specific energies were computed as the total energy in each component integrated over the galactic disc, and divided by the corresponding total gas mass in the same region.
 The dotted lines show bootstrap-based best-fit power-law relations for each energy component.
+The specific energy values for each galaxy of the sample are shown in Table \ref{tab:combined_mu}.

 All energy components exhibit a positive correlation with star formation, both for absolute and sSFR.
 This indicates that more actively star-forming galaxies tend to have higher specific energies.
-The thermal ($\alpha_{\rm therm} = 0.15 \pm 0.11$), cosmic ray ($\alpha_{\rm CR} = 0.14 \pm 0.10$) and turbulent ($\alpha_{\rm turb} = 0.11 \pm 0.21$) energy components show similar scalings with sSFR.
-These slopes indicate a self-regulated energy content, moderately sensitive to star formation, and consistent with a scenario where CRs, turbulent and thermal energy are replenished by SN feedback during secular evolutions.
-Note that the galaxies selected are not undergoing mergers.
+The thermal ($\alpha_{\rm therm} = 0.15 \pm 0.11$), CR ($\alpha_{\rm CR} = 0.14 \pm 0.10$), and turbulent ($\alpha_{\rm turb} = 0.11 \pm 0.21$) energy components show similar scalings with sSFR.
+These slopes indicate a self-regulated energy content, moderately sensitive to star formation, and consistent with a scenario in which CRs, turbulent energy, and thermal energy are replenished by SN feedback during secular evolutions.
+Note that the selected galaxies are not undergoing mergers.